There isn’t a shortage of historical forts and castles in England.

 11. It is believed that the Warwick School been established by Æthelflæd of Mercia in the year 914 A.D. in the first burh that was built on the location of Warwick Castle.
 This would not only make it the oldest boys’ school in all of England (the fifth total of all schools), but also the oldest surviving school founded by a woman.

 12. William the Conqueror built his motte-and-bailey castle in Warwick for strategic regions.
 It was built to serve as a stronghold for when he moved north with his army during the Norman Conquest of England.
 Obviously having the River Avon just nearby had additional benefits.

-13. Even though the River Avon was nearby, the towers facing the river wouldn’t have done much to defend the castle and was more a symbol of wealth, in this case, that of the Beauchamp earls.
-Apparently this was a trend in the 14th century.
+13. Even though the River Avon was nearby, the towers facing the river wouldn’t have done much to defend the castle and were more a symbol of wealth, in this case, that of the Beauchamp earls.
+Apparently, this was a trend in the 14th century.

 16. The Caesar and Guy Towers, which were built in the 14th century, might have been inspired by French models.
 One example is the tower of the “Château de Bricquebec” located in Normandy in northwestern France.